SPADE-IITJ/spade-iitj.github.io/_pages/research.md

 **High Performance Computing (HPC) research**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/hpc.png){: style="width: 250px; float: left; margin: 0px  10px"}
 HPC is the de-facto technology used for fast computing in applications which involve massive volumes of data and requires multiple computers to work toegether towards executing an algorithm.
-In SINC lab we are mostly looking at problems involving several data-centric applications specifically in the domain of large graphs, social network analysis, and data mining.
+In ASPEN lab we are mostly looking at problems involving several data-centric applications specifically in the domain of large graphs, social network analysis, and data mining.
 HPC typically involves significant use of modern multi-core processors such as multi-core CPUs, and many-core processors such as GPUs which play a critical role in accelerating the execution.
 Research typically entails devising algorithms for parallel and distributed comptuing, data partitioning, distribution, communication among processors, consolodation, and synchronization.
 Specific problems of current interest lies in the areas of massive graph analytics, dynamic graphs, designing of efficien runtimes for generic data minign problems, exploitation of HPC hardwre features, and heterogeneity.

 ### ... and more.